charmed-kubernetes/kubernetes-docs/pages/k8s/1.29/upgrading.md

 ### Upgrading the **kube-api-loadbalancer**

 A core part of **Charmed Kubernetes** is the kubeapi-load-balancer component.
-To ensure API service continuity this upgrade should precede any upgrades to the **Kubernetes** master and worker units.
+To ensure API service continuity, this upgrade should precede any upgrades to the **Kubernetes** control plane and worker units.

 ```bash